-Refer to Figure 6 for the following discussion.
+Refer to Figure 6, on page 70 and Figure 19, on page 84 for the following discussion.
 Whenever the system initially begins reading toggle bit status, it must read DQ7-DQ0 at least twice in a row to determine whether a toggle bit is toggling.
 Typically, the system would note and store the value of the toggle bit after the first read.
 After the second read, the system would compare the new value of the toggle bit with the first.
 If the toggle bit is not toggling, the device has completed the program or erase operation.
 The system can read array data on DQ7-DQ0 on the following read cycle.